CardSorting/DreamBeeSQL/handoff/engineering/implementation-roadmap.md

 This roadmap provides a clear path to completing NOORMME as a unified SQLite automation and Next.js organizational toolkit.
 Each phase builds upon the previous one, ensuring a solid foundation while delivering incremental value.

-The implementation follows the Marie Kondo methodology - keeping only what sparks joy (simplicity, performance, organization) while eliminating complexity and friction.
+The implementation follows the NORMIE DEV methodology - keeping only what sparks joy (simplicity, performance, organization) while eliminating complexity and friction.

 **Timeline**: 6 weeks to complete implementation **Goal**: Make NOORMME the go-to solution for Next.js developers who want both powerful database automation and proven organizational patterns